The Endless Steppe

+which "marks books of exceptional merit".

 Summary

-The Endless Steppe is about Esther Hautzig’s childhood.
-When Esther is 10 years old she and her family, along with other Jews, are taken from their home in Vilna, Poland, by the Russians.
-She and her family are sent on a long train ride to Siberia, separated from one another, and are forced to work in horrible conditions in a gypsum mine.
+The Endless Steppe is about Esther Hautzig's childhood.
+When Esther is 10 years old, she and her family, along with other Jews, are taken from their home in Vilnius (that time known as Wilno), Poland by the Russians.
+She and her family are sent on a long train ride to Siberia, are separated from one another, and are forced to work in horrible conditions in a gypsum mine.
 After some time her family is allowed to live in a hut in the nearby town of Rubtsovsk, but they do not have much money and need to find creative ways to make a small income.
 They also have trouble with the Russian language and the fact that Esther's father is conscripted to the front lines of the Russian army.
 After several years and the war's conclusion, Esther's father returns, and the exiled Jews are returned to Poland.
-Esther and her family come home to Wilno, where they find none of the people they knew before remain (died in the Holocaust) and unwelcome responses from the new inhabitants (post-war anti-semitism in Poland).
+Esther and her family come home to Vilnius, where they find that none of the people they knew before remain; all died in the Holocaust.
+They encounter unwelcome responses from the new inhabitants; this illustrates post-war anti-semitism in Poland.
 They also discover the irony that their exile to Siberia kept them safe from the Holocaust.